ALMPartners/ahjo/README.md

 # <u>Actions</u>

-## Arguments
+## Running actions
 Ahjo actions are run with `ahjo` command.
 The command syntax with positional arguments is:
 ```
 ahjo <action> <config_filename>
 ```
 where `<action>` is the name of the action to be run and `<config_filename>` is the path to the project-specific config file.
 The config parameter is optional if the path is defined in environment variable `AHJO_CONFIG_PATH`.
 The rest of the optional parameters are listed below.

 | Argument  | Shorthand | Description | Default Value |
 | --- | --- | --- | --- |